m3g4d1v3r/m3g4d1v3r/README.md

 - Learn Rust, Advanced C and Assembly
 - Collaborate on challenging projects here on GitHub

-I hope to make more commits and connections in the near future here.
+I hope to make more commits and connections here in the near future.

 ## 🛠️ Tech Stack
 **Systems Programming:** `C` `C++` `Rust`